piyush14g/Toy-Robot-Exercise/README.md

 * Basic Angular boilerplate with tests setup.
 * Isometric UI with SVG sprites used from external sources.
 * UI driven commands and positioning of the robot.
+* NgRx Store and local storage for managing and storing state.
 * Run `npm install` and then `npm start` to run application.

 ## Build